OCTOPUS ENERGY GO TARIFF

 Octopus Go doesn’t really require that much thought, it’s a plug-and-go solution.
 There is also an intelligent version of this tariff called Intelligent Go which takes this tariff to another level.
 When you sign up for Intelligent Octopus Go your EV or your EV charger decides when to charge in order to help balance the grid.

 Octopus Agile tariff is based on wholesale energy prices which can be affected by, for example, the amount of wind or demand on the national grid.
 If you can juggle when you use energy bring the price you pay per kWh down.
-Sometimes you can even get paid to charge your EV on Octopsu Agile.
+Agile customers can also get paid to charge their EVs on Octopus Agile.
 The Agile tariff has a cap of £1 per kWh.

 It can be quite confusing working out which Octopus tariff is best for your individual charging needs.
 This app allows you to compare Octopus Energy tariffs to find. (find this in the app store here)